facebook/lexical/packages/lexical-website-new/docs/intro.md

 on them.
 It then uses this diff to update only the parts of the DOM that need changing.
 You can think of this as a kind-of virtual DOM, except Lexical is able to skip doing much of the diffing work, as it knows what was mutated in a given update.
 The DOM reconciler adopts performance optimizations that benefit the typical heuristics of a content editable – and is able to ensure consistency for
-LTR and RTL langauges automatically.
+LTR and RTL languages automatically.

 ### Listeners, Node Transforms and Commands